octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 Examples: *Stellar, Ripple*.

 ## Avalanche
 Each **validator** randomly selects $N$ nodes among all the other validators.
-The more a validator has coins, the more chances it has to be selected (*see also PoS below*).
+The more a validator has coins, the more chances it has to be selected (see also PoS above).

 Each queried validator responds with its decision.